videolan/x265/doc/reST/cli.rst

 	system, a POSIX build of libx265 without libnuma will be less work efficient.
 See :ref:`thread pools <pools>` for more detail.

-	Default "", one thread is allocated per detected hardware thread (logical CPU cores) and one thread pool per NUMA node.
+	Default "", one pool is created across all available NUMA nodes, with one thread allocated per detected hardware thread (logical CPU cores).
+In the case that the total number of threads is more than the maximum size that ATOMIC operations can handle (32 for 32-bit compiles, and 64 for 64-bit compiles), multiple thread pools may be spawned subject to the performance constraint described above.

 	Note that the string value will need to be escaped or quoted to protect against shell expansion on many platforms